citp/privacy-policy-historical/o/ol/ola/olark.com.md

 We do not control interest-based advertising cookies on our Services.
 If you would like more information about such cookies or to opt out of having your cookie information used by companies that are part of the Network Advertising Initiative, please visit www.networkadvertising.org/choices.

-_Designated Countries_ : Pursuant to the Data Protection Laws, we process this Personal Information to satisfy our legitimate interests as described above.
-As required by law, we will ask for your consent.
+_Designated Countries_ : For purposes of the Applicable Data Protection Laws, we process this Personal Information to satisfy our legitimate interests as described above or, to the extent required by Applicable Data Protection Laws, we will ask for your consent.

 ## 12\.
 Do not track signals